hemapriya-kanagala/VibeSymphony/README.md

 ## 🤝 Contributing

-We'd love your help making this better!
+I'd love your help making this better!
 Here's how you can contribute:

 ### **Types of Contributions**
-- 🐛 **Fix bugs** – Help us squash those pesky issues
+- 🐛 **Fix bugs** – Help squash those pesky issues
 - ✨ **Add features** – Got an idea that would make this better?
 - 🎨 **Improve design** – Make it even more beautiful and usable
 - 📚 **Update docs** – Help others understand how to use this